compiler-research/CppInterOp/docs/tutorials.rst

 in this code.
 The detailed summary of header comes in the latter part.

-The variable Code is given as a C-style string, it contains the C++ code to be parsed .
-It has two classes, class A and a templated class B with a member function callme.
+The variable Code is given as a C-style string, it contains the C++ code to be parsed.
+It has two classes, class `A` and a templated class `B` with a member function callme.

    .. code-block:: C